 ••• if you didn’t make it all the way through the recent post about 12 restaurants opening soon in Santa Barbara, here are some pieces of news broken therein:

-—Sprouts says its market in the old Trader Joe’s space on Mipas (between Quinientos and Carpinteria streets) will open September 2.
+—Sprouts says its market in the old Trader Joe’s space on Milpas (between Quinientos and Carpinteria streets) will open September 2.

 —”I hear Low Pigeon is going in the Anacapa space, which would be awesome,” commented Janet about Los Arcos, the multi-tenant development at Anacapa and Ortega (pictured above).
 Low Pigeon would neither confirm nor deny it.